oracle/weblogic-toolkit-ui/documentation/1.0/content/navigate/project-settings.md

 stored only on the local machine.
 Anyone trying to share their project with others users will have to have the other users re-enter the credentials so that they get saved to their local machine's credential store.

+{{% notice note %}}
-**Note**: The WKT UI application can require storing a dozen or more credentials, depending on your WebLogic Server domain configuration.
+The WKT UI application can require storing a dozen or more credentials, depending on your WebLogic Server domain configuration.
 Upon first access by the WKT UI to load credentials from the credential store, the OS will prompt whether you want to allow the application access to each credential, prompting you once for each credential.
 This can get annoying, but on some platforms (for example, MacOS), you have the option of telling the OS to always allow access to the credential by the WKT UI application.
+{{% /notice %}}

 The other choice to store credentials, `Store Encrypted in Project File`, uses a passphrase-based encryption built into the application that allows the credentials to be stored inline in the WKT Project file.
 The algorithms and techniques used follow the current